 What is a Long-Term Business Loan?

-- Assets can also be re-financed to release equity, and asset finance lenders go up to 84 months.
+- Asset refinance allows businesses to release equity, and asset finance lenders typically go up to seven year terms

-- Large (over £1m) loans can be on a structure known as ABL (asset-based lending) where they will look at various assets on the balance sheet to form a debt structure - these are completely open to negotiation.
+- Large business loans (over £1m) can be on a structure known as asset-based lending (ABL), where the lender looks at various assets on the balance sheet to form a debt structure - these terms are typically open to negotiation

-There is only one real reason to consider a long-term loan over a shorter-term business loan: the size of monthly repayments.
+There is only one real reason to consider a long-term business loan over a short-term business loan: the size of monthly repayments.

-Structuring a loan to be repaid over a longer time means that each repayment is smaller - an elementary idea.
-This can help in all sorts of ways, from putting less stress on cashflow, to giving access to larger sums.
-It is part of the flexible nature of business loans that should be considered when looking for finance.
+Structuring a loan to be repaid over a longer time means that each repayment is smaller.
+This puts less stress on cashflow, while providing access to larger sums.
+It is part of the flexible nature of business loans that should be considered when looking for long-term finance.

 Businesses never stand still.
 A good way to look at a business is that you are either growing or you are shrinking, and shrinking is very rarely the direction you want.